 All Tutors & Study Group Facilitators (SGFs)

-Following the College's two-week pay period schedule, turn in all tutor report forms or study group attendance sheets to the ARC (dropbox in Writing Center) before submitting your hours on WebAdvisor.
+Following the College's two-week pay period schedule, turn in all tutor report forms, study group attendance sheets, and the ARC timesheet to the ARC (see dropbox in central waiting area) every other Monday.
+Submit hours on WebAdvisor by Monday as well.
 Notify Mrs. Wheeler of any late reports and/or discrepancies between reports and hours submitted.
 If you miss the deadline for submitting hours in a given pay period, notify Mrs. Wheeler.
 If anything looks suspicious on your time sheet, Mrs. Wheeler will "reject" it and ask you for an explanation before allowing you to resubmit your hours.

 All current ARC tutors and SGFs must maintain a cumulative GPA of at least 3.0 to be eligible for continued employment by the ARC.
 This means that all potential tutors must also demonstrate a GPA of at least 3.0 to be eligible for employment.
 Exceptions may be granted on a limited basis for reasons related to academic performance patterns, demand for tutoring in a given subject area, availability of tutors in a given subject area, departmental selection of tutors, etc. When/if a tutor's cumulative GPA falls below 3.0, reinstatement may occur once that tutor's GPA rises to at least 3.0.
 At the end of each semester, Mr. Hartsock and Mrs. Wheeler will review GPAs of all current tutors and applicants for open positions to determine eligibility.